foundriesio/docs/source/reference-manual/security/device-gateway.rst

    FoundriesFactory advices you to also prepare a separate plan how to deal with already compromised devices.

 3. Rotate client certificates on your devices which have a client certificate issued by a Device CA you are revoking.
-   You may use Foundries.io hosted ref:`ref-cert-rotation` service, or use your own certificate rotation workflow.
+   You may use Foundries.io hosted :ref:`ref-cert-rotation` service, or use your own certificate rotation workflow.
    Make sure that new device client certificates are issued by one of Device CAs enabled at your Factory.

 4. Revoke the Device CA.